-- 19. An APRA-regulated entity must maintain a remuneration framework that: - (a) aligns with the entity's business plan, strategic objectives and risk management framework; - (b) promotes effective management of both financial and non-financial risks, sustainable performance and the entity's long-term soundness; - (c) for an RSE licensee, promotes performing its duties and exercising its powers in the best financial interests of beneficiaries; and - (d) supports the prevention and mitigation of conduct risk. - 20.
-The remuneration framework must include a documented remuneration policy which at minimum sets out: - (a) how the remuneration framework addresses paragraph 19 of this Prudential Standard; - (b) at a high level, the structure and terms of remuneration arrangements that apply to a person who is: - (i) employed directly by the APRA-regulated entity; - (ii) retained directly by the APRA-regulated entity under contract; and - (iii) employed by, or is a contractor of a body corporate (including a service company) that is a related body corporate or connected entity, of the APRA-regulated entity; - (c) the process to identify and address inconsistencies with paragraph 19 of this Prudential Standard that may result from the remuneration arrangements of a service provider that is not a related body corporate or connected entity of the APRA-regulated entity; and - (d) the systems and processes that support the implementation of the entity's remuneration arrangements, including those that cover the assessment and management of performance, conduct and consequences.
+- 19. An APRA-regulated entity must maintain a remuneration framework that: - (a) aligns with the entity's business plan, strategic objectives and risk management framework;7 - (b) promotes effective management of both financial and non-financial risks, sustainable performance and the entity's long-term soundness; - (c) for an RSE licensee, promotes performing its duties and exercising its powers in the best financial interests of beneficiaries; and - (d) supports the prevention and mitigation of conduct risk. - 20.
+The remuneration framework must include a documented remuneration policy which at minimum sets out: - (a) how the remuneration framework addresses paragraph 19 of this Prudential Standard; - (b) at a high level, the structure and terms of remuneration arrangements that apply to a person who is: - (i) employed directly by the APRA-regulated entity; - (ii) retained directly by the APRA-regulated entity under contract; and - (iii) employed by, or is a contractor of a body corporate (including a service company) that is a related body corporate or connected entity, of the APRA-regulated entity; - (c) the approach to identify and mitigate material conflicts to the objectives of the remuneration framework, as specified in paragraph 19 of this Prudential Standard, that may result from third-party service provider compensation arrangements; and - (d) the systems and processes that support the implementation of the entity's remuneration arrangements, including those that cover the assessment and management of performance, conduct and consequences.